Carnegie Mellon University

 Photograph for Website

 While the photo for your ID card should be relatively formal, a more lively photograph is ideal for the Machine Learning Master's Students Page.
 The photograph should be of just yourself (not a group photo), but a picture with your hometown, favorite restaurant, or other interesting location as the backdrop would add personality.
-Send a large, uncropped photograph to Dorothy; she will edit it to the appropriate size (which is 800x800 pixels at the appropriate level of zoom).
+The photo should be 800x800 pixels.

 Immunizations